sagar-1m/JS-Marathon/README.md

 - `29_ArgumentObject.js` - Working with the arguments object in JavaScript functions
 - `30_Debouncing.js` - Implementing debouncing pattern to optimize event handling
 - `31_Throttling.js` - Using throttling to control the execution rate of functions
+- `32_lexicalScoping.js` - Understanding lexical scope and variable accessibility in nested functions
+- `33_Closures.js` - Exploring closures and their practical applications in JavaScript

 ### Coming Soon